By Rahul Gurjar, Founder & CEO at InventoApps ยท 11 min read

 |---|---|---|

-The top three results take roughly 68.7% of all clicks, and about 75% of users never scroll past the first page.
-If you are not on page one, you are effectively invisible — a point we make to every client who asks why position two is not "good enough."
+The top three results take roughly 68.7% of all clicks, and about 75% of users never scroll past the first page, according to Backlinko.
+If you are not on page one, you are effectively invisible, a point we make to every client who asks why position two is not "good enough."

 The Rise of Zero-Click Search

 The biggest shift in these SEO statistics is the rise of the zero-click search.
-According to Semrush's 2025 study, about 58.5% of US searches and 59.7% of EU searches now end on the results page without a click to any website.
-Google increasingly answers the query itself — through snippets, panels, and AI Overviews — so ranking number one no longer guarantees the traffic it once did.
-This is why we tell clients to optimise for being the answer, not just the link.
+According to SparkToro's 2024 zero-click study, about 58.5% of US Google searches and 59.7% of EU searches end on the results page without a click to another website.
+Google increasingly answers the query itself, through snippets, panels, and AI Overviews.
+We have found that clients who embrace this shift early keep their visibility, while those who deny it watch their traffic quietly erode.

 AI Overviews Statistics